kairosdb/kairosdb/src/docs/GettingStarted.rst

 Install
 =======

-KairosDB runs with java 1.7 or later.
+KairosDB runs with Java 1.8 or later.

 #.
 Download the tar.gz file from the Downloads section
 #.
 Extract to where you wish to run from